-While people often seek personalised advice, sources of public information are far less utilised.
+While people often seek personalised advice, sources of public information22 are far less utilised.
 Only a little over one in ten people make use of publicly available sources for legal information.
 Public sources of legal information are consulted mostly by people with a land problem.

-Did you use public sources of information?

 Out of people who do seek information from publicly available sources, a clear majority listens to advice from the radio.
 Searching information from internet or printed media, such as newspapers and books, is far less common.
 Every source of information is generally evaluated as helpful.